 At our rehab center, we use only the most empirically supported trauma treatments.
 We provide you with the support, compassion, and skills needed to begin processing your experiences so that you can begin to heal.
 We work to restore hope and provide you with skills needed to regain control over your life.
 We’ll guide you through your treatment at our adult rehab center with compassion and support, making sure you always have someone to lean on when you need us most.
 Some of the treatments used at our residential center include:

 Interpersonal therapy (IPT) helps you repair damaged relationships and reconstruct your normal roles.
 The strategies you will learn will help you to restore your social network and strengthen bonds with loved ones.

-Cognitive-behavioral therapy (CBT) helps you learn to replace negative thoughts related to your abuse experiences especially those related to shame, guilt, or self blame.
+Cognitive-behavioral therapy (CBT) helps you learn to replace negative thoughts related to your abuse experiences especially those related to shame, guilt, or self-blame.
 When you can replace your negative thoughts to see the world in a realistic manner, you will also have gained control over your thoughts and the way they impact your emotions and behaviors.

-Dialectic behavior therapy (DBT) incorporates strategies from behavioral therapy, interpersonal therapy, and CBT, helping you learn to balance acceptance of past events with factors you can change in positive ways.
+Dialectic behavior therapy (DBT) incorporates treatments from behavioral therapy, interpersonal therapy, and CBT, helping you learn to balance acceptance of past events with factors you can change in positive ways.
 We help you discover your inner strengths to help stabilize your emotional experiences.

-As The Refuge is a holistic healing center, we incorporate experiential treatments into your stay with us.
+At our adult rehab center, we incorporate experiential treatments into your stay with us.
 Some of the experiential strategies we use include: